Vrixyz/bevy_fixed_update_task/README.md

 [Read more about it.](docs/physics_timestep_loop.md)

+## Practical advantage

+Regain control over your frame per seconds: know when your expensive tasks are making you fall behind, and be able to adapt accordingly.

+### Practical example

+Using [rapier](https://rapier.rs/), simulation step can be expensive, leading to lags, like this example:

+<video src="https://github.com/user-attachments/assets/f9c0ab20-3726-43cc-ac1e-b34860483857" height="350"></video>

+Using this crate, you can simulate the expensive task in background, allowing to keep a steady visual frame per second.

+<video src="https://github.com/user-attachments/assets/9215f0d6-a6d5-4a35-ab1a-45d300a607f4" height="350"></video>

+Both these recordings are simulating 80 000 bodies targeting a fixed update of 30 frames per second.

+Pair this technique with interpolation or other visual feedbacks to obtain a very responsive feeling.

 ## How it works

-:warning: this crate makes most sense when using bevy's `multi_threaded` feature.
+:warning: This crate makes most sense when using bevy's `multi_threaded` feature.
 Otherwise, this just adds unnecessary overhead.

-It's quite similar to how bevy's fixed update works, but eagerly extracts ECS data into a background task, to synchronize it only when `Time<Virtual>` catches back to the "simulated time".
+This crate adds a custom scheduling comparable to bevy's fixed update, but eagerly extracts ECS data into a background task, to synchronize it only when `Time<Virtual>` catches back to the "simulated time".

 The implementation doesn't use `Time<Fixed>` but a component approach `TimeStep`, `SubstepCount`, `TaskToRender`.